ruby-amqp/march_hare/README.md

 March Hare is not

  * A replacement for the RabbitMQ Java client
- * An attempt to re-create 100% of the amqp gem API on top of the Java client
+ * A replacement for Bunny, the most popular Ruby RabbitMQ client
- * A "work queue" like Resque
+ * A long running "work queue" service
- * A cure for cancer

 ## Project Maturity

-March Hare is not a young project.
-Extracted from production systems, it has been around as an open source project since 2011.
+March Hare has been around since 2011 and can be considered a mature library.

 It is based on the [RabbitMQ Java client](https://www.rabbitmq.com/java-client.html), which is officially supported by the [RabbitMQ team at VMware](https://github.com/rabbitmq/).